-Chumpy then won his second World Championship in 2013 claiming the Boarder Cross title at the FIS World Titles in Stoneham.
-In 2014 Chumpy was named the Australian flag bearer for the Sochi Winter Olympics where he went on to compete as a favourite in the Snowboard Cross event.
+In 2014, Chumpy was named the Australian flag bearer for the Sochi Winter Olympics where he went on to compete as a favourite in the snowboard cross.
 Chumpy took out his heat and looked to be in form to make the final but was eliminated in a crash-marred quarter-final.

-Having taken up guitar at the same age as he began snowboarding, the trio have produced two CD’s and played in many surf towns and at music festivals.
-Pullin even played a solo gig for at the 2010 FIS Snowboard World Championships in Arosa, Switzerland.
+Having taken up the guitar the same age as he began snowboarding, the trio have produced two CD’s and played in many surf towns and at music festivals.
+Pullin even played a solo gig at the 2010 FIS Snowboard World Championships in Arosa, Switzerland.

 Chumpy has also created and maintains his website (www.alexchumpypullin.com), and produces artistic and entertaining ‘movie’ blogs about his current activities.